websockets/ws/README.md

 # ws: a node.js websocket implementation #

-`ws` is a simple to use, blazing fast, websocket implementation for node.js, up-to-date against RFC-6455.
+`ws` is a simple to use websocket implementation, up-to-date against RFC-6455.

+It is probably also the fastest websocket library running on node.js (http://hobbycoding.posterous.com/the-fastest-websocket-module-for-nodejs).

 Passes the quite extensible Autobahn test suite.
 See http://einaros.github.com/ws for the full reports.